Understanding Recipes¶

 steps:

-- name: validate-config
+- id: validate-config

 agent: foundation:explorer